 I host a lot of live events and meet new business owners all the time and am surprised this is one of my most asked questions.
 Understanding your online presence can be key to it being an epic tool for your business.
 If you don’t understand it.. how will your clients, customers, and guests.
 So if you understand blogs and website, this article isn’t for you and just click through and hang out with us on The Entrepreneur Collective I host on Might Networks!

-Most domain hosts have made it very easy for anyone to put their credit card down and build a website.
+Most domain hosts have made it very easy for anyone to put their credit card down and build a website using this wordpress hosting package.
 They often have branded drop and drag tools that it easy to make it beautiful and useful.
 You have to take responsibility to create the content but often I find my clients already either have the content or know the top ten topics or questions their business gets asked or clients need more info about to build “ know – like – trust” with their business and themselves.

 It can just take minutes to set up a professional looking website of blog, and often people still have questions after that especially when they discover their visitor count is making cricket sounds!
 Below is some commonly asked question for those who already have a blog or website and those who have not started yet!
 One of the most common questions that I wanted to answer is the difference between a blog and a website.